Cancer Stat Facts: Thyroid Cancer

 At a Glance

-Prevalence of this cancer: There are an estimated 534,973 people currently living with thyroid cancer in the United States.
+Prevalence of This Cancer: In 2014, there were an estimated 726,646 people living with thyroid cancer in the United States.

 Survival StatisticsShow More

 How Many People Survive 5 Years Or More after Being Diagnosed with Thyroid Cancer?

 Relative survival statistics compare the survival of patients diagnosed with cancer with the survival of people in the general population who are the same age, race, and sex and who have not been diagnosed with cancer.
 Because survival statistics are based on large groups of people, they cannot be used to predict exactly what will happen to an individual patient.
 No two patients are entirely alike, and treatment and responses to treatment can vary greatly.